This information applies to England and Wales.

 But:

-Find other parents of children with additional needs who go to the school you’re interested in.
+Find other parents of children with additional needs who go to the school you are interested in.

 Search for groups connected to the school online or on social media.
 You could try to arrange a playdate.

-The more contact you have with a school, the more you will know if it's right for your child.
+The more contact you have with a school, the more you will know if it suits your child.

 Think about going: